 These MOUs are currently being updated for California and will help strengthen the commitment in the areas of asset management including reporting on NHS performance.
-On-going communication has continued with MPOs through various Caltrans Offices but primarily are carried out through the Caltrans Regional Planning, Office of Federal Liaison, Transportation Programming, Office of Traffic Safety and
+On-going communication has continued with MPOs through various Caltrans offices but primarily are carried out through Caltrans Regional Planning, Federal Liaison, Transportation Financial Programming, Traffic Safety and Headquarters Asset Management.
+However, more asset management communication, collaboration and training has been identified as a top TAMP improvement to advance asset management at the local level.